Swiss grapple with identity, economy in immigration vote

-WINTERTHUR, Switzerland (Reuters) - Low taxes and good infrastructure aside, what entrepreneur Thorsten Schwenke really needs to grow his small Swiss-based business is the right people, regardless of their nationality.
+WINTERTHUR, Switzerland, Feb 4 (Reuters) - Low taxes and good infrastructure aside, what entrepreneur Thorsten Schwenke really needs to grow his small Swiss-based business is the right people, regardless of their nationality.

-That’s why he is so bewildered by a vote in Switzerland on February 9 on whether to impose restrictions on immigrants from the European Union, and by the proposal’s increasing popularity in a country where foreign labor helped forge a powerful economy.
+That’s why he is so bewildered by a vote in Switzerland on Feb.
+9 on whether to impose restrictions on immigrants from the European Union, and by the proposal’s increasing popularity in a country where foreign labour helped forge a powerful economy.

 “For a company my size, the right people are more important than the tax benefits.”